wylieburt/wylieburt.github.io/_posts/2025-09-12-image-search-engine.md

 The hope is, that the features which have already been learned will be good enough to differentiate between our new classes, and we’ll save a whole lot of training time (and be able to utilise a network architecture that has potentially already been optimised).

-For our Fruit Classification task we will be utilising a famous network known as **VGG16**.
+For our Fruit Classification task we will be utilizing a famous network known as **VGG16**.
 This was designed back in 2014, but even by todays standards is a fairly heft network.
 It was trained on the famous *ImageNet* dataset, with over a million images across one thousand different image classes.
 Everything from goldfish to cauliflowers to bottles of wine, to scuba divers!

 <br>
 ![alt text](/img/posts/vgg16-architecture.png "VGG16 Architecture")